 You can also use keyword search to find statutes, regulations, or rules.
-After entering your keyword and running your search, select "Statutes" from the result types on the left side of the screen.
+After entering your search terms into the search bar on the homepage and clicking on the magnifying glass icon to initiate your keyword search, select "Statutes" from the rleft side of the search results screen.
 You can also select "Regulations" or "Rules."

 (For guidance on filtering your results by jurisdiction, go here.)

-You can also browse Casetext’s database of statutes, codes and regulations by clicking on the section symbol in the upper right corner of your screen...
+You can also browse Casetext’s database of statutes, codes and regulations by clicking on the "Statutes & Regs" icon that appears in the middle of the homepage:

 This will take you to our codified law library, where you can browse statutes, codes and regulations: